Diadumenos: Modern reception

-A mark of the continuing artistic value placed on the Diadumenos type in the modern era, once it had been reconnected with Polyclitus in 1878, may be drawn from the facts that a copy was among the sculptures ranged on the roof of the National Archaeological Museum, Athens, when it was completed in 1889, and that the Esquiline Venus has sometimes been interpreted as a female version of the diadumenos type (a diadumene, or woman tying a diadem).
+Once the Diadumenos type had been reconnected with Polyclitus in 1878, it was recognised in the modern era by a copy included among the sculptures on the roof of the National Archaeological Museum, Athens when it was completed in 1889.
+The Esquiline Venus has sometimes been interpreted as a female version of the diadumenos type (a diadumene, a woman tying a diadem).